top of page

 “I was born inside the boy”, the wild bird said to the sky.

-“If he only knew it, he would have let me go or made a nest for me to fall asleep in, but he doesn’t know I’m here.” the wild bird adds.
+“If he only knew it, he would have let me go or made a nest for me to fall asleep in, but he doesn’t know I’m here.” the wild bird added.

-“Why don’t you tell him that you are trapped inside of him,” the sky said.
+“Why don’t you tell him that you are trapped inside him,” the sky said.

-“You are the sky, so how on earth will that be possible!”
+“You are the sky, so how on earth would that be possible!”
 I’m only a wild bird and he is a boy.
-I can’t speak human and he can’t speak bird.”
+I can’t speak 'human' and he can’t speak 'bird.'"

-The sky noticed – the wild bird was so strong that the boy became the bird and the boy was so strong that the bird became the boy.
+The sky noticed – that the wild bird was so strong that the boy became the bird, and the boy was so strong that the bird became the boy.

 “I’m confused,” the wild boy said.
-“One day I’m a boy and the other day I become a wild bird.”
+“One day I’m a boy and the next day I become a wild bird.”

-”My sister is confused, my parents even more and my teacher don’t like wild birds.
-School stuffs me in a classroom cage when I want to flap my wings and that makes me feel even wilder and trapped.”
+”My sister is confused, my parents are even more confused and my teacher doesn't like wild birds.
+School puts me in a classroom cage when I want to flap my wings and that makes me feel even wilder and trapped.”

-“I wish I can tell the boy’s family and teacher I am trapped inside the boy,” the wild bird said.
+“I wish I could tell the boy’s family and teacher that I am trapped inside the boy,” the wild bird said.

 “Why don’t you?” asked the sky.

-“Maybe the boy must train you how to speak human,” the sky said.
+“Maybe the boy must train you on how to speak 'human',” the sky said.

 That night when the boy was still climbing trees like a wild boy after his parents called him many times to come inside, the sky started to rain.
-He hated the loud thunder and the “eerie” feeling of the wet clothes rubbing on his skin.
-He just hates how his mind starts to spin.
-He hates to feel like nobody gets him and felt so alone, so he spoke out of frustration to the wild bird.
+He hated the loud thunder and the eerie feeling of the wet clothes rubbing against his skin.
+He just hated how his mind started to spin.
+He hated feeling like nobody understood him and felt so alone, so he spoke out of frustration to the wild bird.

-“I hate you the boy said.
-I hate it when I know you here and I can’t get rid of you.
-I hate to feel how you creep up under my skin, starting to slowly flap your wings.
+"I hate it when I know you're here and I can’t get rid of you.
+I hate feeling how you creep up under my skin, starting to slowly flap your wings.
 It tickles me from the inside.
-I hate it because I know I cannot stop you from becoming wild and shrieking inside of me!
+I hate it because I know I cannot stop you from becoming wild and shrieking inside me!
 I just hate how other people judge me for having you inside of me.
-I’m always getting the blame but it’s you that needs to be punished for being wild and acting out, not me!"
+I’m always getting the blame, but it’s you who needs to be punished for being wild and acting out, not me!"

 For the first time, the wild bird saw how the boy cried with the rain.
 The wild bird was so extremely delighted that the boy spoke to him that he only managed to utter a single sentence.
 Although it was just a single sentence it was enough for the boy to notice that the wild bird was acknowledging that he was part of him.

-“Then, train me then to be YOUR bird”, the wild bird said.
+“Then, train me to be YOUR bird”, the wild bird said.

 “I will train you!” the boy cried out.